adityasz/clap-py/README.md

 workaround is to manually set `dest` for each argument, which is a tedious and error-prone process.

+## Supported type checkers

+clap-py is successfully type checked in CI by:

+- mypy
+- basedpyright

+ty is in development and gives too many false positive errors.
+I will not add any type ignore comments or redundant casts in my code.
+Hence, ty will not be a part of the CI until the issues are fixed.
+However, I do run `ty check` occasionally and make sure there are no true positives.

 ## Contributing

 PRs that fix bugs, add features from clap-rs, or complete the following TODOs